Spain Rodriguez was an active participant in the revolutionary underground comix movement of the 1960s and ’70s.

-Born in 1940, Spain grew up in a Buffalo, New York and later lived in New York City.
+Born in 1940, Spain grew up in a Buffalo, NY, and later lived in New York City.
 He attended the Silvermine Guild School, an art and design school in Connecticut.
 After living in New York with fellow artists Kim Deitch and Trina Robbins, Spain moved to San Francisco where he became involved in the thriving underground comix movement.
-Spain’s comics were in the groundbreaking Zapcomix along with R. Crumb, Victor Moscoso, Gilbert Shelton and others.
+Spain’s contributed to the groundbreaking Zap Comix along with R. Crumb, Victor Moscoso, Gilbert Shelton, and others.
 Influenced by his working-class background, Spain created the character Trashman, a Marxist superhero fighting for the working class.
 Spain’s apocalyptic fight scenes in this and other series led some to dub him “the Jack Kirby of underground comics.”

 Spain passed away in 2012 in his home in San Francisco, CA. Read The New York Times obituary.